-Hassle-Free Tenant’s End of Lease Moving Guide
+Hassle-Free Tenant’s Moving Guide

 Moving into a new home can be as thrilling as it is stressful.
 That is why we have put together this hassle-free tenant’s moving guide to guarantee a smooth experience.

 We like to think our checklist is pretty comprehensive.
 By following it, moving out of a rented property and getting settled into your new home will be less stressful and more exciting.

 The amount of time you need to plan ahead will depend on how much you need to do.
 We recommend you scan through the list below and decide beforehand.
 Some people even need up to 2 months.

 Check Your Tenancy Agreement

 Before you vacate a rental, you will have multiple responsibilities to fulfil.
 That is why you should check your obligations well in advance.

 You will have to double-check the date your lease expires.
 Make sure it coincides with your moving date to avoid any issues.
 You don’t want to have to end up paying for storage and hotels.